 This is a two-step process.
 First, you need the change the home URL for your blog.
 That can be done by editing wp-config.php file.

-Download all the three files and add the below section at the top of the file to force the redirection.
+Download all the three files and add the below section at the end of the file to force the redirection.

 Now all of your traffic will redirect to HTTPS version.

 Change all internal links to HTTPS

 The last step is to make sure all the internal links are using HTTPS.